nutanix-japan/nai-llm/docs/infra/infra_jumphost_tofu.md

     with the following content:

     ```yaml
+    user: "admin"
+    password: "XXXXXX"
+    subnet_name: "subnet"
+    cluster_name: "PE Cluster Name"
+    endpoint: "PC FQDN"
+    storage_container: "default"
+    nke_k8s_version: "1.26.8-0"
+    node_os_version: "ntnx-1.6.1"
+    master_num_instances: 1
+    etcd_num_instances: 1
+    worker_num_instances: 1
     name: "nai-llm-jumphost"
     num_vcpus_per_socket: "1"
     num_sockets: "2"
     memory_size_mib: 4096
+    guest_customization_cloud_init_user_data: ""
     disk_list:
       - data_source_reference:
           kind: "image"
           uuid: "nutanix_image.jumpvmimage.id"
+    disk_size_mib: 40960  # 40 GB in MiB for jump vm host OS disk
     nic_list:
       - subnet_uuid: "data.nutanix_subnet.subnet.id"
     source_uri: "https://cloud-images.ubuntu.com/releases/22.04/release/ubuntu-22.04-server-cloudimg-amd64.img"
     guest_customization_cloud_init_user_data: "I2Nsb3VkLWNvbmZpZw....." # (1)
     ```

-    1.  :material-fountain-pen-tip: copy and paste the output of the command c``at jumphostvm_cloudinit.yaml | base64 | tr -d '\n'``
+    1.  :material-fountain-pen-tip: copy and paste the output of the command ``cat jumphostvm_cloudinit.yaml | base64 | tr -d '\n'``

+        ---
+        If you are using a Mac and ``pbcopy`` utility as suggested in the previous command's tip window, ++cmd+"v"++ will paste the contents of clipboard to the console.

     !!!warning
           Make sure to paste the output of the command ``cat jumphostvm_cloudinit.yaml | base64 | tr -d '\n'``

+    !!!note
+           There are other variables in the local config file.
+These will be used in the later part of the lab to create NKE clusters.

-3. Create an image and a VM resource file with
+4. Create an image and a VM resource file with

     ```bash
     vi jumphostvm.tf